cwchentw/ocenum/README.md

 * Clang or GCC with Objective-C support
 * Cocoa or GNUstep

 Tested against GNUstep on Ubuntu 18.04 LTS.
-It should work on MacOS as well.

 ## Usage